romkalan/WarBee/README.md

 This is training app-game on SpriteKit

-3 screens are implemented here:
+5 screens are implemented here:
 - Main Menu;
 - Game Scene;
 - Pause Scene;
+- Option Scene;
+- Game Over Scene

 The project also implements sound management